The Broad Academy 2006

 He encouraged alternative disciplinary methods for actions considered “willful defiance,” which included things like failing to bring materials to class or refusing to pick up a piece of paper dropped on the floor.
 In one case, a student and a teacher wrote letters to each other explaining their perspectives instead.
 The student told the Times, “We talked about what happened and were friends at the end of the day.”
 Because of this shift in practice, the number of instructional hours lost to suspensions in the district plummeted.
 At the same time, more students reported feeling “safe” at school.

-John’s passion for reimagining school discipline and supporting all students is now driving his current work as chief executive officer of Reset Foundation, which is creating alternatives for young people and effectively cutting off the school-to-prison pipeline.
-With Reset, he hopes to provide rigorous education and opportunities for personal development to “a set of young people who are forgotten.”
-Instead of languishing in a punitive system that doesn’t prepare them for success, students will learn “what to do when you get out, how to talk when you get out, how to navigate the system to get back into school,” he says.
+John’s passion for reimagining school discipline and supporting all students was the motivation behind his work as chief executive officer of Reset Foundation, which created alternatives for young people and effectively cut off the school-to-prison pipeline.
+With Reset, he provided rigorous education and opportunities for personal development to “a set of young people who are forgotten.”
+Instead of languishing in a punitive system that doesn’t prepare them for success, students learned “what to do when you get out, how to talk when you get out, how to navigate the system to get back into school,” he said.

-His goals now are as lofty as those he set for LAUSD, including reducing recidivism by 50 percent.
-Based on John’s track record, there is little doubt the young people served by Reset will soon have far more than just “orange drink.”
+Based on John’s track record, there is little doubt the young people served in Stockton will soon have far more than just “orange drink.”

 - Began his career as an assistant principal and dean of students